Port State Control Inspections: How to Prepare

 If the initial check reveals concerns, the inspector may escalate to a more detailed inspection covering:

-• Emergency equipment — lifeboats, rescue boats, EPIRBs, SARTs
+• Emergency equipment, lifeboats, rescue boats, EPIRBs, SARTs

 • Fire detection and suppression systems

-• Cargo equipment — securing arrangements and stability documentation
+• Cargo equipment, securing arrangements and stability documentation

-• Engine room — machinery condition and oil record book
+• Engine room, machinery condition and oil record book

 • Crew quarters and working conditions under MLC

-• Navigational equipment — ECDIS, radar, AIS
+• Navigational equipment, ECDIS, radar, AIS

 Most Frequently Cited Deficiency Areas

-Based on Paris MoU data, the most common deficiency categories are:
+For exmaple, based on Paris MoU data, the most common deficiency categories are:

-1. Fire safety — Defective fire detection systems, blocked escape routes, expired extinguisher charges
+1. Fire safety, Defective fire detection systems, blocked escape routes, expired extinguisher charges

-2. Lifesaving appliances — Lifeboat servicing overdue, hydrostatic releases expired, davit issues
+2. Lifesaving appliances, Lifeboat servicing overdue, hydrostatic releases expired, davit issues

-3. Safety of navigation — ECDIS not updated, charts not current, AIS discrepancies
+3. Safety of navigation, ECDIS not updated, charts not current, AIS discrepancies

-4. ISM / Safety management — SMS procedures not followed, corrective actions not closed out
+4. ISM / Safety management, SMS procedures not followed, corrective actions not closed out

-5. Working and living conditions (MLC) — Excessive working hours, inadequate food, poor accommodation
+5. Working and living conditions (MLC), Excessive working hours, inadequate food, poor accommodation

-6. MARPOL — Oil record book irregularities, ORB not properly maintained, sewage system deficiencies
+6. MARPOL, Oil record book irregularities, ORB not properly maintained, sewage system deficiencies

 How to Prepare for Port State Control Inspections